 The red dun's (rødblak

-The red (chestnut) dun's ("rodblakk") body-color is pale red-yellowish, and can also be seen in lighter or darker shades.
-In some cases, it can be difficult to tell the difference between a brown or a red dun.
-On the red duns, the "midtstol", dorsal stripe and "halefjaer" are red or red-brownish, always darker than the color of the body, but never black.
-Mane and tail are mostly very light or yellowish.
+in Norwegian) body-color is pale red-yellowish and can also be seen in lighter or darker shades.
+In some cases, it can be difficult to tell the difference between a brown and a red dun.
+On the red duns the darker stripe of hair in the middle of the mane, dorsal stripe and the darker hair in the middle of the tail are red or red brownish and are always darker than the color of the body, but never black.
+Mane and tail are noticeably light or yellowish.
 On the lighter shades of red duns, the forelock, mane and tail can be completely white.
-When they are foaled, the red duns can have white hooves, but the hooves will darken as they grow older.
+When they are foaled, the red duns can have light hooves, but the hooves may darken as they grow older.

-The greys have a body-color which can vary from light silver grey to dark slate grey.
-"Midtstol", dorsal stripe and "halefjaer" are darker than the main color.
-Forelock and muzzle area are dark in contrast to the brown and red duns who mostly have a light forelock and muzzle area.
+in Norwegian) has a body-color which can vary from light silver grey to dark slate grey.
+The darker stripe of hair in the middle of the mane, dorsal stripe and the darker hair in the middle of the tail are black or darker than the main color.
+The forelock and muzzle area are darker in contrast to the brown and red duns which mostly have a light forelock and muzzle area.
 On the darkest individuals, the mane and tail can be very dark.
-If one had used the same pattern in naming this color as in the naming of the others, grey should be called black dun, but this term has never been used.
+If one had used the same pattern in naming this color as in the naming of the others, "grey" should be called "black dun," but this term has never been used.